DYJ-Patricia/Vault/cs61b/Notes/Inheritance and Implements.md

 }
 ```

-We still want to be able to support the enhanced for loop, though, to make our calls cleaner.
+We still want to be able to support the enhanced for loop, though, to make our calls ==cleaner==.
 So, we need to make `ArraySet` implement the Iterable interface.
 The essential method of the Iterable interface is `iterator()`, which returns an Iterator object for that class.
 All we have to do is return an instance of our `ArraySetIterator` that we just wrote!

 ```Java
 public Iterator<T> iterator() {